shortcircuit-design/Jims-Toolbox/README.md

 There is no guarantee.
 There is a reason why I add the notion that a program or function can be dangerous.

 Important: I check the program with Totalvirus before uploading and it is always reported clean!
 Some anti-virus programs can give a false positive due to the elevated Admin rights
+ATTENTION: Jim's Toolbox V6.1 ıs being flagged by Defender with a False Posıtıve as they have blacklisted the Windows Activation script!
+So don't worry about it.
+I might remove the script with the next version